MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 Some people blur the distinction between messy code and technical debt.
 Messy code is not technical debt.
 Robert Martin [expands on this idea](https://sites.google.com/site/unclebobconsultingllc/a-mess-is-not-a-technical-debt).

+> "In other words, the whole debt metaphor, let's say, the ability to pay back debt, and make the debt metaphor work for your advantage depends upon your writing code that is clean enough to be able to refactor as you come to understand your problem." - Ward Cunningham

 ### Everything is a feature except for maintainability

 Maintainability is the only thing you "don't" put on the box - security, scalability, etc. are all features.